PANEL ATTORNEY QUALIFICATIONS

 research of potential issues, and drafting of the assistance

 letter.
-However, the staff attorney will be available to consult
+Nevertheless, the staff attorney is available to consult

 during the course of the appeal.
 You may periodically receive